-In addition to his court work, Jack also lectures at Coventry University in their Health and Life Sciences Faculty at the Masters level, exploring the legal obligations of the healthcare professional.
+In addition to his court work, Jack also guest lectures at Coventry University in their Health and Life Sciences Faculty at the Undergraduate and Postgraduate levels, exploring the legal obligations of the healthcare professional.
 He has previously taught as a Visiting Lecturer at the University of Law.

 Public Law Care and Adoption